Jane Pitfield: Background

-She is married to Robert H. Pitfield, a former senior executive with the Bank of Nova Scotia and now Executive Chairman of the Board, TravelEdge Group.
-They have four children, three daughters and a son.
-Her uncle-in-law is Ward C. Pitfield, Jr. (1937-2017), who was chairman of brokerage firm Dominion Securities.
-Another uncle-in-law, Senator Michael Pitfield, was clerk of the Privy Council under former prime minister Pierre Trudeau.

 As of 2017, Pitfield was attempting to attract government funding to create a greenhouse in Gaultois, a small Newfoundland community.

 Politics

 School trustee

 In 1994, she was elected as a school board trustee in East York's Ward 4.

 City councillor

 In the first post-amalgamation election in 1997, she ran for city councillor in Ward 1, East York but came third behind winners Michael Prue and Case Ootes.
 It was later decided, however, that the East York ward was too large for only two councillors.
-A by-election was held to elect a third councillor and she won this race.
+A by-election was held to elect a third councillor, and she won this race.
 In May 1999 she became chair of the East York Community Council.
 In November 2000 she was elected in a reorganized council in the riding/ward of Don Valley West.
+The 2000 election reduced the number of councillors from 57 to 44.
+Councillors were elected based on two per federal riding boundaries.
+Joanne Flint represented the other part of the Don Valley West riding.

-During the 2003 term of office she served as chair of the Works Committee.
+During the 2003 term, she served as chair of the Works Committee.
 In 2004, she proposed a 9% water rate increase in early 2004, a higher figure than city staff had recommended.
 Following intervention from the office of mayor David Miller, the increase was reduced to 6%.
 Pitfield justified the proposed increase by saying, "This is not to be thought of as taxation.
 It's a user fee.
 If you want to pay less, you can use less."

 A Globe and Mail report from March 2005 indicated that Pitfield canvassed for Progressive Conservative Party of Ontario leader John Tory during his provincial by-election campaign in Dufferin—Peel—Wellington—Grey.

-After the 2003 election, Miller called in councillors to pick committee chair heads.
-Pitfield says she did not get a call.
+After the 2003 election, Miller called in councillors to appoint committee chairpersons.
+Pitfield said she did not get a call.
 "So I called him", she said.
-She asked to be chair of the works committee, and was appointed.
-In the mid-term committee chair shuffle, Pitfield left the works and budget committees and joined the audit committee and co-chaired the aboriginal affairs committee.
+She asked to be chair of the works committee and was appointed.
+In the mid-term committee chair shuffle, Pitfield left the works and budget committees and joined the audit committee and co-chaired the Aboriginal Affairs Committee.